-Based on the Japanese government's checklist for compliance with environmental legislation, our Environmental Management Project Committee (see p.
-28) carries out checks, whenever necessary, on the Worksite Construction Group, the Technology Development Group and the Workplace Environment Group.
+Based on the Japanese government's checklist for compliance with environmental legislation, our Environmental Management Project Committee (see "Organizational Structure for Promoting Environmental Management") carries out checks, whenever necessary, on the Worksite Construction Group, the Technology Development Group and the Workplace Environment Group.
 We also implement an annual internal audit to simultaneously check compliance across the Group.
 Our FY2019 compliance checks revealed the need for amendments regarding compliance with environmental legislation, which were subsequently implemented in March 2020.
 The checks revealed that the Daito Group committed no legislation-related violations, and was not subject to administrative guidance or administrative sanctions.